Pain is inevitable — it’s part of being human. But by practicing acceptance we can avoid some needless suffering.

 All of us experience pain.
-This pain might stem from losing a loved one, losing a job, ending a relationship, being in a car accident or undergoing any other kind of trauma or situation.
+It might stem from losing a loved one, losing a job, ending a relationship, being in an accident, or undergoing any kind of trauma.

 Our instinct is to fight the pain, she writes.
 Normally, this instinct is protective.
-But in the cases of pain, it backfires.
-We might avoid our pain or pretend it isn’t present.
-We might turn to unhealthy behaviors.
-We might ruminate about our suffering, without doing anything about it.
-We might turn to substances to forget the pain.
+But in the cases of pain, it can backfire.
+We might avoid our pain, pretend it isn’t present, or turn to unhealthy behaviors.
+We might ruminate about our pain without doing anything about it.
+In some cases, we turn to substances to forget the pain.

 “It’s about reducing your own suffering,” Van Dijk writes.
-So if you were abused, you don’t have to forgive the person who abused you.
-Acceptance means accepting that the abuse occurred.
+So if you have experienced abuse, you don’t have to forgive the person who hurt you.
+Acceptance means acknowledging that the abuse occurred.

 “Acceptance is simply about whether or not you want to continue spending so much time and energy experiencing all of these painful emotions about a situation,” she writes.